The Circus before the Carnival

 TIP #3 – Keep things centralised:

 “It might be easy for the coffee stall to duck down to Woolworths and buy serviettes and cups as they need them,” she said, “but when you have the hot chip stall, the sausage sizzle and every other stall doing the same, all that time and money adds up.
-It’s much cheaper if you get lists of what everyone needs and buy in bulk from one supplier, all at once.”
+It’s much cheaper if you get lists of what everyone at the carnival needs and buy in bulk from one supplier, all at once.”

 TIP #4 – Involve the Wider Community:

-School fetes are about connecting the school with the wider community and the event is always more successful when the local community and businesses are engaged.
+School carnivals and fetes are about connecting the school with the wider community and the event is always more successful when the local community and businesses are engaged.
 Don’t be apprehensive about approaching local businesses offering sponsorship opportunities and appealing for any help they can offer.

 “The worst that will happen is they’ll say no, and most people are very polite about it.
 Just taking the time to ask people can mean sponsorship either in cash or in-kind, which increases profitability and creates a deeper sense of community at the event.”